dnvriend/akka-eventbus-test/README.md

 sandbox run 1.1.13 --feature visualization --nr-of-containers 3

+// sandbox v2

+sandbox run 2.0.0-ea.1 --feature visualization --nr-of-containers 3

 open http://localhost:9909/
 ```

+## Overview of all sandboxes
+The sandboxes are located in [bintray](https://bintray.com/typesafe/registry-for-subscribers-only/conductr%3Aconductr):

+- 1.1.13
+- 1.1.12
+- 2.0.0-ea.1
+- 1.1.11
+- 1.1.10

 ## SBT and conductr
 The project already contains the necessary [sbt-conductr plugin](https://github.com/typesafehub/sbt-conductr), please
 read up on the plugin and the available sbt commands.

+## conductr example project
+The conductr documentation is running with conductr so for a [configuration](https://github.com/typesafehub/project-doc/blob/master/build.sbt#L53)
+that contains all the settings.

 ## Conductr configuration
 Conductr is configured as follows: